-to potential participants through more than project, its objectives, the photovoice methfour dozen stakeholder organizations across odology, basic photography, and ethical Council (WBC) and Wyoming Economic the first 3 months of 2022, 16 webinars were governmental entities, civil society, and time frame, nine pictures with descriptions Community Foundation and Rotary disappointing participation rates, the established constituencies whose interests recruitment strategy was needed. aligned with one or more of our topics.
+ience.
+The protocol also described the use With our three topics in mind, the research of community forums to gather feedback on team set about identifying and reaching out four dozen stakeholder organizations across odology, basic photography, and ethical the state.
+For example, contact was made standards as well as instructions on how to with groups such as the Wyoming Business share images with the research team.
+Over Council (WBC) and Wyoming Economic the first 3 months of 2022, 16 webinars were Development Association (WEDA), local conducted with 11 total participants.
+In that governmental entities, civil society, and time frame, nine pictures with descriptions civic organizations such as Wyoming were submitted to the project.
+Considering Community Foundation and Rotary disappointing participation rates, the International, among others, that each serve research team determined a change of established constituencies whose interests recruitment strategy was needed. aligned with one or more of our topics.
 UW offices in the Wyoming Business Network Phase 3-Implementing Improved Solicitation and UW Extension, which has offices in Methods to Overcome Early Barriers every Wyoming county and the Wind River Indian Reservation, played an integral role in identifying potential participants.
 Our research team also identified other stakeholder organizations active in the state, whose endeavors intersected with at least one of our research topics, and yet were not already identified by any of the lists above.
 Examples here included local economic development organizations and state-level arts and humanities councils.